Abalagu/BPlusTree/implementation_notes.md

 If p1 > n, then divide p1 to multiple nodes, p2 = ceil(p1/n) nodes.
 Repeat such process, till pi <= n, then treat pi as the root node of the constructed b plus tree.

+When constructing dense B+ Trees, one problem arise if the given keys are divided in the above discussed way.
+Suppose order=3, and 7 keys are provided.
+The tree that meets the constraint would have leaf nodes distributed as 3+2+2, rather than 3+3+1.
+Therefore, when making leaf nodes as full as possible, one should also consider accommodating for the last node.

+Strategy: suppose the number of remaining keys are n.
+If order <= n < 2*order, then

 ## Sparse B Plus Tree

+cases:
+order of 3

 # Data Generation